girlscript/winter-of-contributing/Android_Development_with_Kotlin/07. View Groups/Constraint Layout.md

 Now, according to what we have learnt so far we can design our apps through Drag and Drop feature of Editor and also by coding a XML file for our layout.

-### We will leran how to implement Constraint Layout
+### We will learn how to implement Constraint Layout

 * **Step 1: Creating Project**
   * Create a new project in Android Studio.